ltphuong/QA_Development_Challenge/README.md

 **How to execute?**
 - Clone source from this repo to your PC
--	Go to folder that store souce code, open terminal and run "grade test"
+-	Go to folder that store this souce code, open terminal and run "grade test"
 -	Report will be generated at “htmlReport” folder

 **Report**